December 12, 1980: Apple goes public, floating 4.6 million shares on the stock market at $22 per share.

 “I went through a year of being totally whacko because my mood was entirely tied to the Dow Jones,” user interface guru Bruce Tognazzini once told me.

 An IPO is a milestone for any company, but for Apple it triggered some big changes.
 With the awarding of stock options, a class divide simmered at Apple.
 Salaried employees (such as engineers) received stock options, while hourly, unqualified employees (such as technicians) did not.
 When some people got insanely rich and others got nothing, some relationships were tested — like that between Steve Jobs and his former friend Dan Kottke, with whom he had traveled around India.

 That was just the tip of the iceberg.
 Two months later, Wozniak was involved in a plane crash.
 In the aftermath, he began to extricate himself from Apple.

-At around the same time, Mike Scott fired a large chunk of Apple employees — with the justification that the company, growing too big too quickly, had hired a lot of lesser workers.
+At around the same time, Mike Scott fired a large chunk of Apple employees.
+The justification for the move was that the company — growing too big, too quickly — had hired a lot of lesser workers.